 The thing with this game is that the mechanics feel so familiar and that is because there might be a connection, which game was first i don’t know but Parasol Stars was the first i tried (see below for more info).

-Parasol Stars feels a lot like a hybrid mix of all games in the series along with Snow Bros and Liquid kids, both games was meant to come to the Amiga, but they never did although completed versions was released several years ago thanks to the EAB/HOL community.
+Parasol Stars feels a lot like a hybrid mix of all games in the series along with Snow Bros and Liquid kids, both games were meant to come to the Amiga, but they never did although completed versions were released several years ago thanks to the EAB/HOL community.

 http://hol.abime.net/4860 for Liquid Kids information, downloadable version available too via the forum.
 (EAB) , water/ball concept/mechanics.